ADP

 Agency: Havas New York

-Using Style Transfer, we came up with the Uplifting style as our style reference image.
-It uses tones and organic shapes referenced from ADP's new visual identity and comes in 3 colour schemes: Purple, Rose, and Tan.
-Training a computer on each input took approx. 8-9 hrs
+Using style transfer, we developed the Uplifting style as our style reference image.
+It incorporates tones and organic shapes drawn from ADP's new visual identity and is available in three color schemes: Purple, Rose, and Tan.
+Training the model on each input took approximately 8–9 hours.

 Videos